AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 ## Executive Summary

-This report documents the implementation of the "Tasty Eats" online ordering system, a Windows Forms application developed in C# that demonstrates advanced programming approaches including Object-Oriented Programming principles, design patterns, delegates and lambda expressions, comprehensive exception handling, and unit testing methodologies.
+This report documents the implementation of the "Tasty Eats" online ordering system, a Windows Forms application developed in C# that demonstrates advanced programming approaches including Object-Oriented Programming principles, design patterns, delegates and lambda expressions, comprehensive exception handling, and custom testing methodologies.
 The application successfully implements a complete restaurant ordering system with user authentication, menu browsing, cart management, order processing, and payment handling.

 The implementation showcases several key learning outcomes:
 - **LO2**: Implementation of algorithms and data structures using advanced programming approaches
 - **LO3**: Application of appropriate refactoring strategies to optimize programmed solutions
 - **LO4**: Implementation of appropriate testing methodologies for verification and validation

 The system architecture follows modern software engineering principles, incorporating design patterns such as Strategy, Observer, and Singleton patterns, while maintaining clean separation of concerns through proper abstraction and encapsulation.
+The project includes a comprehensive custom testing framework that demonstrates various testing methodologies without external dependencies.

 ---